 Amazon plays a unique role in the world of search engines.
-Essentially in the rise of e-commerce that has jumped five times into the future in 2020, Amazon has become a focal point.
 It’s the original marketplace that set the standard that Walmart, Wayfair, and other sites have tried to model and follow.
-There’s other sites like Overstock and Jet that do a good job of keeping up.
-But Amazon is its own unique animal.
+There’s other sites like Overstock and Jet that do a good job of keeping up when it comes to selling products.
+However, Amazon is its own unique animal.

-Amazon’s algorithm focuses on increasing sales.
+Amazon’s algorithm focuses on increasing sales for selling products.
 And also unique to this list, you can’t optimize your own website for Amazon.
-But if you are apart of the seller marketplace, you need to know how to optimize your products.
-And if you use e-commerce for your business, it’s a good idea to set up your profile and optimize it for for the Amazon algorithm.
+But if you are a part of the seller marketplace, you need to know how to optimize your products.
+If you use e-commerce for your business, it’s a good idea to set up your profile and optimize it for the Amazon algorithm.

 When listing your product on Amazon, you need to keep in mind that the entire goal is sales.
 People are searching with high intent to buy.
 So include high-intent keywords, good product descriptions, and good imagery that gives searches a good idea of your product.

-Bottomline, it’s ok if you’re showing up as number one on Google, but number 4 on a different site like Bing.
-They both have a slightly different way to determine the SERPs.
+Bottomline, it’s okay if you’re showing up as number one on Google, but number 4 on a different site like Bing.
+They both have slightly different ways of determining the SERPs and their rankings.
 Best SEO practices, a focus on good keywords and good content can bring you success across all search engines.